hireatlas/blog/articles/using-inertia-with-laravel-in-2024.md

 For the backend, the main difference is you don't have to write any API code, and in your controllers you return `Inertia::render('Blog/Index')` instead of `view('blog.index')`.

-For the frontend, the main difference is that you get sessions out of the box, so you never have to deal with tokens, and you don't have to manage your routes, which is a huge benefit.
+For the frontend, the main difference is that you write your frontend in Vue, React, or Svelte; you get sessions out of the box, so you never have to deal with tokens, and you don't have to manage your routes, which is a huge benefit.

 ## How the protocol works